The Singapore digital wealth ecosystem (commonly known as the robo-advisory space) has seen reasonable growth since its debut in 2016.

 Now, let's take a look at how to choose between robo-advisors and their variants.
 The 4 key factors to consider are convenience, security of the platform, cost, and their range of investment options available.

-Key criteria for choosing the best robo-advisor/digital wealth platform for you
+Key criteria for choosing the best robo-advisor/digital wealth platform

 1. Convenience of robo-advisors